 Ithaca is a medium-sized city located in the state of New York.
 With a population of 30,788 people and 16 constituent neighborhoods, Ithaca is the 42nd largest community in New York.
-Ithaca has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Ithaca was built prior to World War II, making it one of the older and more historic cities in the country.

-Ithaca is a decidedly white-collar city, with fully 92.29% of the workforce employed in white-collar jobs, well above the national average.
+Ithaca is a decidedly white-collar city, with fully 90.78% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ithaca is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Ithaca who work in teaching (22.87%), food service (9.31%), and office and administrative support (8.99%).
+There are especially a lot of people living in Ithaca who work in teaching (22.47%), office and administrative support (9.42%), and food service (8.66%).

 And if you like science, one thing you'll find is that Ithaca has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.